-6.3.2.
+7.2.2.
 Reply by insurer to a merit review application

-On receiving the worker's application, the insurer is to exchange and lodge a Reply to the Application in the approved form (attached at section 7.3) as quickly as possible and within 7 days of receiving the application.
+On receiving the worker's application, the insurer is to exchange and lodge a Reply to an Application in the approved form (attached at section 8.3) as quickly as possible and preferably within 7 days of receiving the application.

-The Insurer must send the Reply to the worker before, or at the same time, as lodging the reply with the Authority.
+The insurer must send the Reply to the worker before, or at the same time, as lodging the reply with the Authority.

-The reply lodged with the Authority must be submitted electronically via email and must include;
+The Reply lodged with the Authority must be submitted electronically via email and must include: